PrestaShop/docs/src/content/1.7/development/multistore/configuration-forms/_index.md

 # Configuration forms in multistore context
 {{< minver v="1.7.8" title="true" >}}

-Since Prestashop 1.7.8, when multistore is enabled, migrated configuration forms can display a checkbox before the fields in order to specify if the configuration value is set for the current context shop/group, or if it is a value inherited from all contexts, or from a shop group.
+Since Prestashop 1.7.8, when multistore is enabled, migrated configuration forms can display a checkbox before fields in order to specify if the configuration value is set for the current context shop/group, or if it is a value inherited from all contexts, or from a shop group.

 If you're developing a configuration form and you want it to take into account the current multistore context, then you must make your form compatible with multistore checkboxes.
 This is made possible thanks to [Symfony's form extensions mechanism](https://symfony.com/doc/3.4/form/create_form_type_extension.html).